scikit-hep/uproot3/README.rst

     >>> for q1, q2 in tree.iterate(["Q1", "Q2"], outputtype=tuple, cache=cache):
     ...     do_something(q1, q2)

-The array functions will always check the cache first, and if it's empty, get the arrays the normal way and fill the cache.
+The array methods will always check the cache first, and if it's empty, get the arrays the normal way and fill the cache.
 Since this cache was a simple ``dict``, we can see what's in it.

     >>> cache
     {'AAGUS3fQmKsR56dpAQAAf77v;events;Q1;asdtype(Bi4,Li4,(),());0-2304':